Kanno-07/Hand-Controlled-Presentation/README.md

    - 👉 **Draw**: To draw in your presentation use your index finger pointer.
    - 👍 **Erase**: To erase the drawing in presentation use your index, middle and ring fingers.

+## Note
+   - Instead of the given presentation you can upload your presentation